 Introduction to Compassion Focused Therapy

-After attending this course delegate will be able to:
+After attending this course delegates will be able to…

 - Understand more about Compassion and how it can help support mental well-being.